 Color Options

-Both products are available in multiple colors, enhancing their utility and appeal.
+Sugru comes in multiple colors; Kintsuglue is available in black and white and can be overpainted with water-based paints after cure.
 While Sugru’s color range primarily aims to match or discreetly blend with the repaired item, Kintsuglue’s colors and paintable surface post-curing offer additional creative possibilities.

 Application Ease